cyclus/cyclus.github.com/source/cep/cep23.rst

 Best Practices
 --------------
-Along with this CEP comes the best practice that no archetype should ever assume a nominal time step.
-Archetypes must always get the time step length from the context.
+Along with this CEP comes the best practice that archetypes which model time-dependent behavior should not assume a nominal time step.
+Archetypes should always get the time step length from the context.
 Since the time step is fixed, this need only be done once per prototype.